Let’s talk about using paint stripper for wood furniture today, shall we? 🙂

 I’ve had a few people ask me about the products and process that I use for stripping paint, stain and polyurethane from furniture, so I thought I’d share my tips with you since I’m now in the middle of a paint stripping job.

-When stripping furniture, not only do you need a brush (a cheap chip brush will work), a container to put the stripper in, a scraper, and neoprene gloves, but I also always have a cardboard box nearby.
+When using paint stripper for wood furniture, not only do you need a brush (a cheap chip brush will work), a container to put the stripper in, a scraper, and neoprene gloves, but I also always have a cardboard box nearby.
 Not only is the box useful as a trashcan to throw paper towels into as I work, but I also use it to push the paint into as I scrape it off of the furniture I’m stripping.
 And the edge of the cardboard box is very convenient for cleaning the scraper.
 Every so often, I just run the blade across the edge of the box to keep it from getting all gunked up.

 Now let’s talk about brands of strippers.
 I know there are those pretty-smelling kinds out there that are supposed to be a lot less harsh, and blah, blah, blah.
 Well, less harsh means that you’re going to be waiting hours for the stuff to work.
 I’ve tried the pleasant-smelling orange stuff that smells like you’re sitting in a juice bar, and it took about four hours to work on the first layer of paint.
 Then I had to wait another hour or so for it to work on the next layer of paint.
 It was so unbelievably slow and frustrating.
 Plus, the smell is deceiving.
 It’s advertised like it’s all natural, and it smells harmless, but the fact is that it’ll burn the heck out of your skin just like the strong stuff will.